fsr/python-lessons/_exercises/16_poor_grep.md

 Use the script from the previous exercise and modify it.

-Assign the return value of the `subprocess.run()` to an variable an print it after clearing the terminal.
+Assign the return value of the `subprocess.run()` to an variable and print it after clearing the terminal.

 What do you get?
 Does it return the expected value?